-You will learn the principles of effective English teaching to all individuals.
+You will learn the principles of effective English teaching to all individual levels.

 You will developed a range of practical skills for teaching English to adult learners.

-You will have learn how to apply your ability and learned skills in a real teaching context.
+You will have learn how to apply your abilities and learned skills in a real teaching context.

-You will be ready to begin teaching in a variety of ESL teaching contexts around the world.
+You will be ready to begin teaching in a variety of ESL teaching contexts anywhere in the world.